The Real Haunted Mansion

 It’s creaking floorboards and resident rocking horse make it seem more like something out of a horror film.

 There have been far too many sightings of spooks at this house for my liking.
-One of the most common sights has been of a pair of monks or priests who are said to pace along the upstairs hallway.
+One of the most common sights has been of a pair of monks or priests who pace along the upstairs hallway of the haunted mansion.

 The dingy hole is cold and dark and the sense that someone is in there with me – making the breath catch in my body – is overwhelming.